TRaSH-Guides/Guides/docs/Plex/what-does-my-media-player-support.md

 This sheet will only cover Players/Products that can run the Plex client directly or indirectly (*Jellyfin/Emby isn't covered **yet** due to the lack of a proper Tautulli app and feedback/info from users*).

+!!! info "Jellyfin/Emby"

+    While these principles are based on Plex and the capabilities of certain devices, the capabilities of these devices also apply to JellyFin and Emby.
+Assuming that it's possible to do the equivalent streaming method (direct or indirect play) with your media server, the hardware should act the same as if Plex was used.

 The following aspects are covered

 ### Does it support the most common HDR formats

-The sheet also has comments added for extra info
+The sheet also has notes added for extra info

 - Dolby Vision Profile 5 (*does not have a HDR10 baselayer, so cannot fallback to HDR10*)
 - Dolby Vision Profile 7 (*DV + HDR10 baselayer, so it can fallback to HDR10*)